angelacolmen/subject-heading-generator/README.md

 Subject Heading Generator
-An AI-powered subject heading generator built with Claude.
+An AI-powered subject heading generator based on LOC.
 Paste a book title or description and get catalog-ready subject headings in seconds.
 Features

 Supports LCSH (Library of Congress Subject Headings), Sears, or both at once